smcclatchy/exp-design/_episodes/08-randomized-designs.md

 > systematic, or random error.
 > 1).
 A scale is broken and provides inconsistent readings.
 > 2).
 A scale is calibrated wrongly and consistently measures mice 1 gram heavier.
 > 3).
 A mouse has an unusually high weight compared to its experimental group (i.e., it is an outlier).
 > 4).
-Strong atmospheric low pressure and accompanying storms affect instrument readings.
+Strong atmospheric low pressure and accompanying storms affect instrument readings, animal behavior, and indoor relative humidity.
 >
 > >
 > > ## Solution to Exercise 1
 > >
-> > 1). systematic
+> > 1). random, because the scale is broken and provides any kind of random reading it comes up with (inconsistent reading)
 > > 2). systematic
 > > 3). biological
-> > 4). random
+> > 4). random or systematic; you argue which and explain why
 > >
 > {: .solution}
 {: .challenge}

+These three sources of error can be mitigated by good experimental design.
+Systematic and biological error can be mitigated through adequate numbers of technical and biological replicates, respectively.
+Random error can also be mitigated by experimental design, however, replicates are not effective.
+By definition random error is unpredictable or unknowable.
+For example, an atmospheric low pressure system or a strong storm could affect equipment measurements, animal behavior, and indoor relative humidity, which introduces random error.
+We could assume that all random error will balance itself out, and that if we use a completely randomized design each sample will be equally subject to random error.
+A more precise way to mitigate random error is through blocking.
+Here are some ways to do that, presented by increasing level of complexity.

 ### Local control
-Local control refers to refinements in experimental design to control the impact of factors not addressed by replication or randomization.
+Local control refers to refinements in experimental design to control the impact of factors not addressed by replication or randomization (random error).
 Local control should not be confused with the control group, the group that does not receive treatment.

-As an example of local control, if a rack of many mice cages is heterogeneous with respect to light exposure, then the rack of cages can be divided into smaller blocks such that cages within each block tend to be more homogeneous (have equal light exposure).
-This kind of homogeneity of cages (experimental units) ensures an unbiased comparison of treatment means (each block would receive all treatments instead of each block receiving only one or several), as otherwise it would be difficult to attribute the mean difference between treatments solely to differences between treatments when cage light exposures differences also persist.
-This type of local control to achieve homogeneity of experimental units will not only increase the accuracy of the experiment, but also help in arriving at valid conclusions.

 #### Completely randomized design
 The completely randomized design is simple and common in controlled experiments.
 In a completely randomized design, each experimental unit (e.g. mouse) has an equal probability of assignment to any treatment.
 The following example demonstrates a completely randomized design for 4 treatment groups and 5 replicates of each treatment group, for a total of 20 experimental units.